cingolanifede/crytoMonitor/README.md

 # Show user top N crypto currencies

-It must be possible to obtain the top N of cryptocurrencies of a user
+It must be possible to obtain the top N of cryptocurrencies of a user.
+Currency displayed `ars`, `usd`, `eur`.

 **URL** : `/api/coins/topN`